Holistische Arts

 Steady increase

 of the viral load precedes the development of CIN 3+.
-By monitoring the viral load, you can signal a deterioration earlier.
+By monitoring the viral load, you can identify a worsening sooner.

 Why genotyping and viral load matter